Kubernetes multi-cluster architecture: solving day-2 fleet sprawl

 Key points:

-Most organizations don’t plan for multi-cluster Kubernetes—they drift into it.
+Most organizations do not plan for multi-cluster Kubernetes, they drift into it.

 It starts with a single EKS or GKE deployment.
-Then comes a second cluster for GDPR compliance, another for a low-latency edge case, and suddenly, you’re managing an operational surface area that grows faster than your team can scale.
+Then comes a second cluster for GDPR compliance, another for a low-latency edge case, and suddenly, you are managing an operational surface area that grows faster than your engineering team can scale.

 Kubernetes was designed to orchestrate containers, not to coordinate state across a global fleet.
-Without a dedicated management layer, you aren't running a distributed system; you’re running five separate islands, each with its own configuration drift, security gaps, and "context-switching tax."
+Without a dedicated management layer, you are not running a distributed system; you are running isolated islands, each with its own configuration drift, security gaps, and severe context-switching tax.

 Organizations typically arrive at multi-cluster management through one of three paths, each with distinct trade-offs in maintenance burden and reliability.